VaporFi/vapordex-contracts-v2/packages/core/README.md

 ## Using solidity interfaces

-The Uniswap v3 interfaces are available for import into solidity smart contracts via the npm artifact `@uniswap/v3-core`, e.g.:
+The VaporDEX V2 interfaces are available for import into solidity smart contracts via the npm artifact `@uniswap/v3-core`, e.g.:

 ```solidity